Acupuncture 101

 What does a treatment plan entail?

-Most patients that come to me for chronic health problems plan on committing to treatment once a week for 4-6 treatments.
-At this time, we will assess for progress and discuss where to go from there.
-Within that period of time, I expect that their symptoms are showing signs of definite improvement and that their general health is markedly better.
-If someone has extremely chronic and severe symptoms, it is not uncommon for me to see them weekly for 10 visits.
-I encourage the body to heal over a period of time, as excessively rapid progress can put the body into a state of shock.
-If something has accumulated over a period of years, it is only natural that it will take some time to unravel the condition and heal it at its foundation.
+Acupuncture works best when done rather frequently and over a period of time.
+We change your blood flow, some healing happens, then blood flow reverts to its previous pattern.
+Most patients that come for chronic health problems can plan on treatment twice a week or more if needed, for 4 treatments.
+At this time, we will assess progress and formulate a more long term plan after we see how you respond.
+Within that period of time, symptoms are showing signs of definite improvement and that general health is markedly better.
+If a condition has accumulated over a period of years, it is only natural that it will take some time to unravel and to heal completely.
 While no therapy can help everyone, my clinical experience has been that approximately 80% of my patients undergo noticeably positive changes through their course of treatment.
-Compliancy is an important factor in treatment progress.
-Generally, patients that commit to my lifestyle suggestions will progress more rapidly.

 What can acupuncture treat?